Fall 2023

 Assessment and grades

-There will be one major project in this course.
+Project: There will be one major project in this course.
 I will assign you a sample scientific article and you will be required to typeset it using the article class in LaTeX.
 Your project will be judged not by how the output resembles the article given but by the efficiency of your code.
 The TEX file of the project can be sent to me digitally by email in a compressed folder also containing all auxiliary files needed to compile it.
 There is no need to include the PDF output.

-Each homework assignment must be completed and turned in on time electronically only.
+Problem sets: Each problem set must be completed and turned in on time electronically only.
 If you missed the deadline due to illness or other valid reasons, please send me an email explaining your situation.
 I wish to evaluate your performance, so your homework should reflect your own efforts.
 Since LaTeX is also a programming language printed assignments are not allowed.
 I can only compile the code in your assignments if it is sent to me in digital format.
 Please double-check that the code you are submitting can be compiled without any errors and that all auxiliary files needed for the compilation are sent too.

-You will be required to give oral presentations using beamer slides.
+Presentation: You will be required to give oral presentations using beamer slides.
 The slides need to contain original material and the code has to represent your own work.
 Presentations will be given in class during the course of the semester and should last for about 5 minutes.
 I will make some brief additional comments after each presentation.
 The topics of the presentations will be chosen from other aspects of LaTeX not covered in full-length in class.
 I will give some topic suggestions in class and you are free to suggest other topics of your choice.
 The first presentation will start one week after I introduce you to the use of beamer in class and continue each class meeting with one or two student presentations per time.

 Attendance policy